Wei-Cheng881221/Data_Checker/readme.md

 ```

 ### Layout
 The table on the right hand side could be a liitle crowd if your computer screen is smaller.
 ![Alt text](demo_image/general.png)

+### Left and Right Button
+These buttons are only in use when there are two diagrams showing on the left.
+This allow you to check out specific audiogram you want.
+⚠️ Be aware that right ear is on the left audiogram and the left is on the right!

+### Add Symbol
+You will need to choose the `right`, `left` or `both` when you want to add a SF symbol, e.g., `S`, `A` and `C`, which stands for `Sound Field`, `HEARING_AID` and `COCHLEAR_IMPLANT`.

 ### Hot Key
 - `ALT + left`: previous file